david-bielen/mathematics_rafael/README.md

 ### Prerequisites

-- **Python 3.7 or later**: Ensure you have Python installed on your system.
+- **Python 3.12 or later**: Ensure you have Python installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).
+- **UV**: Download and install UV from [official website](https://docs.astral.sh/uv/getting-started/installation/).

 ### Clone the Repository